 The story behind our project

-Later, as I began doing human rights research in Chile, where I interacted with people whose lives have been touched by the violence of the Pinochet Era, I began to understand how giving testimony and having others bear witness to your pain without being questioned can be an incredibly therapeutic, empowering, and healing experience.
+Later, as I began doing human rights research in Chile, where I interacted with people whose lives have been touched by the violence of the General Augosto Pinochet's military junta government I began to understand how giving testimony and having others bear witness to your pain, can be an incredibly therapeutic, empowering, and healing experience.
 Through my research, I have come to understand how important it is for us, people whose lives have been touched by violence, to have the opportunity and space to tell others about our truth and to be believed.

 So on the one hand, doing this project is healing for me, but this project is not just for me; it is for all survivors.